Joebash275/Scrum-Developer-Initiate-Training/README.md

 # Scrum Developer Initiate Training
-Training and Tests for an Initiate Scrum Developer
+Training and Tests for an Initiate Scrum Developer, inspired by The Jedi Path

+## Introduction

 ## The Three Pillars